 Their low price also comes in handy if you have a tendency to forget, lose or leave things like lighters behind.
 The pain of losing a five-dollar lighter

 Do you have a Ronson Jetlite?
 Do you love it?
 Hate it?
 Would you recommend it to others?
+Is there another torch lighter I should review?
 I would love to hear your thoughts on this lighter.